Chen-Abudi/mini-meetups/README.md

 ## 🔎 Intro:

-This is a meetup community that includes information about meetups with the ability to add and share new meetups to the community.
+This is a meetup community that includes information about meetups with the ability to add and share new meetup in the community.
 This is a demo project in **NextJS** focused on pages routes.

 ## 🧰 Tech Stack: